 1. Galouti Kebab

 Kebabs are an all time favorite food in Lucknow.
+Galouti literally translates to 'soft' and that makes this Indian kebab recipe a melt in the mouth from the Awadhi table.
 Try these delicious kebabs flavored with hot spices and peppercorns, sprinkled with lemon juice.

-Marinated chicken flavored with saffron, milk and a host of masalas
+Marinated chicken flavored with saffron, milk and a host of masalas, combined with rice to cook up a steaming biryani.

 6. Kakori Kebab